-For patients who are missing several teeth in a row or whose remaining teeth aren't healthy enough to be used as anchors, bridged implants may be an option.
+For patients who are missing several teeth in a row or whose remaining teeth aren't healthy enough to be used as anchors, an implant bridge may be an option.
 Dentists can install implants in place of anchor teeth and then fit a bridge (made from two crowns and one or two pontics) over them.

 This option is more cost-effective than replacing each tooth with an individual implant since it uses fewer implants.

 Dentures are what most people think of as ‘false teeth‘.
 They consist of one or more prosthetic teeth fixed to a frame made from plastic and metal which clips around existing teeth.
 The versatility of dentures means they can be made to fit around any number of remaining healthy teeth.
 People who have lost all their teeth can get a full set of dentures.

-Although dentures are the most affordable option when it comes to replacing a missing tooth, they are also the least convenient to live with.
+Although partial dentures are the most affordable option when it comes to replacing a missing tooth, they are also the least convenient to live with.
 Wearers must be careful about what they eat as certain foods will dislodge or damage dentures.

 Because of the way our mouths change over time (especially when teeth are missing), dentures may only last for a few years before coming loose.
 If they are not replaced, they can become uncomfortable and cause mouth sores.
 There is also a chance of them slipping out mid-conversation.